EJNam/NCFDCXXW/README.md

 # Note
-A scraper for properties to rent from rightmove in Greater Manchester
+A scraper for properties to rent from Rightmove in Greater Manchester